tess-jl/aws-developer-course/notes/5_AWS_Fundamentals.md

 -can have 15 replicas instead of just 5 (and replication is faster) -failover is instantaneous for Aurora (high availability native, multi AZ) -cost more than RDS, but more efficient so should even out theoretically

+### RDS Hands On
+standard create vs easy create
+--> standard --> 6 different engine types --> MySQL for this hands on --> templates etc.
+-**SQL electron** = DB client, GUI to connect to DB --> .dmg package to install on Mac --> can connect to our RDS via the SQL Electron GUI with name/password